Oracle Backend for Microservices and AI

 Custom Installations

-The Oracle Backend for Spring Boot and Microservices is available to install in your own “custom” environment, which may be an on-premises data center environment, a different cloud provider, or a developer’s desktop.
+The Oracle Backend for Microservices and AI is available to install in your own “custom” environment, which may be an on-premises data center environment, a different cloud provider, or a developer’s desktop.

 Prerequisites

-You must meet the following prerequisites to use the Oracle Backend for Spring Boot and Microservices On-Premises.
+You must meet the following prerequisites to use the Oracle Backend for Microservices and AI On-Premises.
 You need:

 • Access to Oracle Database Enterprise Edition 19.3.0.0